rickrodness/cse110-sp24-group18/specs/adrs/050924-SleepWidget.md

 <!-- This is an optional element.
 Feel free to remove. -->
 ### Consequences

-* Good, because our pop-up screen was vertical rectangle, so option2 was more suitable.
+* Good, it is consistent as one function within the entire application.
 * Bad, because implementing a vertical slidebar was not trivial problem in html and css, so that the source code became a little complicated.